robusta-dev/robusta/docs/common-errors.rst

 please contact support@robusta.dev or go to `our slack channel <https://robustacommunity.slack.com/ssb/redirect>`_.

-.. dropdown:: Robusta CLI is not in path
+.. dropdown:: command not found: robusta (Robusta CLI is not in path)
     :color: light

     1. Determine where the Robusta-cli binary file is installed